Dynamic Quantum Tomography Model for Phase-Damping Channels: Quantum Tomography for Phase-Damping Channels

 where $B_j$, $j=1, \dots,m$, are some constant matrices.
+Initially, neither the matrices $B_j$ nor the functions $\beta_j (t)$ have to be linearly independent.
 Then one take a subset $\{B_1, \dots, B_k\}$ containing the matrices which are linearly independent and next one calculates all possible products $B_i B_h$, where $i,h = 1, \dots, k$.
 Then one supplements the set $\{B_1, \dots, B_k\}$ by new linearly independent results of these multiplications.
 After a finite number of repetitions the initial base $B_j$ where $j=1, \dots,m$ is substituted by linearly independent set $B'_1, \dots, B'_{\mu}$, which can be used to present $D(t)$ in the desired form \eqref{decom}.

 Substituting $D(t) = \sum_{k=1}^{\mu} \lambda_k (t) A_k$ to \eqref{18} one gets

 Now, we shall recall a theorem that indicates a connection between the Hadamard product and the standard matrix product \cite{schott05}. \begin{thm} Let $A,B$ and $C$ be any $n \times m$ dimensional matrices.
 Then the following equality holds